The Revd Dr Philip Hobday

 After growing up in Coventry I studied Modern History at Oxford.
 Then I worked for a busy south London church for a year, before training for ministry at Ridley Hall in Cambridge (where I met Hannah) and where I also studied Theology at Fitzwilliam College.
 My first clergy role was as a curate at St Peter-in-Thanet in Broadstairs on the Kent coast.
-For six years before coming to Earley I was a Fellow of Magdalene College, Cambridge , where, as chaplain, I cared for students and staff and also taught Christian Theology to undergraduates.
-I have a Master’s degree in Theology from the University of Nottingham and I am currently researching for a PhD on Richard Hooker, a sixteenth-century Church of England theologian.
-For fun I read (especially politics and history), walk, watch films, and I enjoy drinking coffee and eating cheese.
+For six years before coming to Earley I was a Fellow of Magdalene College, Cambridge, where, as chaplain, I cared for students and staff and also taught Christian Theology to undergraduates.
+I have a Master’s degree in Theology from the University of Nottingham and a PhD from Durham on Richard Hooker, a sixteenth-century Church of England theologian.
+For fun I read (especially politics and history), walk, watch films, drink coffee, and enjoy eating with family and friends.

 I grew up here in Reading – in Tilehurst – but moved away to Oxford for university where I enjoyed studying mathematics and philosophy.
 After a year in a wonderful multi-cultural church in East London – full of life and colour – I did my ordination training at Ridley Hall Cambridge (where, among other things, Philip and I met) and then moved to Kent for a curacy at St Paul’s, Cliftonville, Margate.
 We moved back to Cambridge where I served as an associate priest at St George’s Chesterton on a part-time basis while focussing on our three children who all arrived during this period.
 It is exciting to have moved together as a family to Earley and we are enjoying getting to know the area together.
 We’re particularly glad to be able to have children at the church school and to be able to build on links between the school and church.